 Activation and Synching

 The inReach Mini isn’t an entirely standalone device and you need a web browser to set and synch certain functions associated with your account on the Garmin website.
 In addition to selecting or changing Satellite Network Plans, you need to log in to the website to specify your emergency contacts, change the default preset messages (3) or the preset canned quick response messages (10).
-After making these chances, they have to be synched to the Mini to take effect.
+After making these changes, they have to be synched to the Mini to take effect.
 The synching process can be achieved using a computer or a Smartphone, through the Garmin Earthmate App.

 The Garmin inReach Mini 2-way Satellite Communicator is a real breakthrough in terms of convenience, giving you the ability to signal to Search and Rescue in an emergency and communicate with them (or friends and family) by text or email, anywhere in the world, over the Iridium Satellite Network.
 While the Mini doesn’t provide any new functions beyond those provided by the existing inReach Explorer+ or SE+, its small size and low weight make it much more amenable to use for fast-and-light recreation like trail running, ultralight backpack, or cycling, where size and weight matter more.
 While the more advanced functions of the Mini are harder to use with its small screen size and limited controls, it is easily paired with the free Earthmate App running on a smartphone using Bluetooth.
 If you’re carrying a Smartphone in the backcountry already, the two enhance each others’ capabilities.
 Highly recommended!

 Most Popular Searches